Matrix Computation (Implementation)

 return GivensMatrix(c, s, i, j, size(A, 1))

-givens_matrix (generic function with 1 method)
+endgivens_matrix (generic function with 1 method)function givens_qr!(Q::AbstractMatrix, A::AbstractMatrix)

 m, n = size(A)